 Another way you can import citation through your web browser is by using the Mendeley Web Importer.
 The Mendeley Web Importer allows you to import citations directly into Mendeley and depending on the database/website you are visiting on your web browser, it can also download and import the full-text PDFs into Mendeley, if your internet bandwidth is generous enough.

 A popup window will appear, and login to your Mendeley account.
-Click on the + signs to save the citation you want.
+Check the relevant boxes to save the citation you want.
 If the full-text PDF is available, it will download the PDF too.

 You can also use Mendeley Web Importer to save citations of the websites you have visited.
 To add the citation of the website to your Mendeley library, just click on Mendeley extension icon your web browser when you are on the webpage.
-You can choose the folder you want to add the citation by changing the Add To: drop down box.
+You may have to fill in the details of the webpage if Mendeley Web Importer is unable to read the metadata of the webpage.

 Note that the web importer does not work for all databases.
 There will be times when Mendeley will not be able to download the full-text PDF or it does not recognize the citation information and regards it is a website.